 Similarly those taking out a mortgage in order to travel on the rail network will be equally non-plussed about the merits of private ownership.

 Royal Mail is now at a crossroads.
 Privatisation is a very real prospect.
 So far ministers have been singularly unwilling to debate the merits of their policy.
 There is no mechanism for Parliamentary debate about this privatisation and Conservative MPs are distracted by other political issues.

 However, consumers can be protected from rising prices and service cuts.
 It is precisely those members of Parliament who need to understand the public strength of feeling about the sale.

 So please visit our website SaveOurRoyalMail.org, there you can send a letter to your MP and sign our petition.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.